Ratburger: Plot

-Sheila learns of Zoe's suspension and tries to force her to give Armitage to the blind burger seller Burt (who at which point is pretending to be a pest-control man).
+Sheila learns of Zoe's suspension and tries to force her to give Armitage to the blind burger seller Burt (who is pretending to be a pest-control man).
 Zoe denies having a rat, but Burt sniffs him out, and Zoe is locked in her room.
-She tries to escape by digging a hole through the wall of her room into the neighbouring flat, but this leads to Tina Trott's bedroom.
+She tries to escape by digging a hole through the wall into the neighbouring flat, but this leads to Tina Trott's bedroom.
 Escaping from Tina, Zoe follows and spies on Burt, discovering that his burgers are made out of rats he has captured and his ketchup is made from cockroaches.
-Burt sniffs her out and eventually tells her why he hates rats: when he worked at a laboratory, he was bitten by a rat which made him jerk his hand upwards and spilling acid onto his eyes, burning them out.
+Burt sniffs her out and eventually tells her why he hates rats: when he worked at a laboratory, he was bitten by a rat which made him jerk his hand upwards and spil acid onto his eyes, burning them out.
 He also reveals that because of this, he has an extremely acute sense of smell.
-He then tries to run her over and make her into a burger, but Zoe escapes.
+He tries to run her over and make her into a burger, but Zoe escapes.

 Zoe needs help, so goes to find her father in his local pub, The Executioner & Axe.
-Zoe's father accompanies Zoe to the warehouse where Burt keeps his rats and burger-making machine.
+Zoe's father accompanies her to the warehouse where Burt keeps his rats and burger-making machine.
 Since they are not able to tell which of the captive rats is Armitage, Zoe and her father free them all.
-Then Burt and Sheila arrive with Armitage and threaten to throw Armitage, Zoe and her father into the burger-making machine.
+Burt and Sheila arrive with Armitage and threaten to throw him, Zoe and her father into the burger-making machine.
 Sheila reveals that she killed Gingernut via mixing rat poison in with his food.
 While trying to make Zoe’s father fall into the machine, Sheila’s weight causes the ladder that she, Zoe’s father and Burt are on, to topple over.
 Burt and Sheila fall in and are turned into burgers, Armitage only survives because Burt flicks his hand upward after he bites it, and Zoe’s father grabs onto the machine with one hand.
 Zoe then pulls him up, where she sees the rats are eating the Burt and Sheila burgers.